Bruno Rossi: Volcano Ranch experiment

-Space Plasma Research
+Space plasma research

 On 4 October 1957, the Soviet Union launched the first artificial Earth satellite, Sputnik 1.
 This event began the Sputnik crisis, a "wave of near-hysteria" among a surprised American public.
 In response, the U.S. government increased funding for the National Science Foundation, and in 1958, created both the National Aeronautics and Space Administration (NASA) and the Advanced Research Projects Agency, which was renamed the Defense Advanced Research Projects Agency (DARPA) in 1972.
 On 4 June 1958, two days after legislation creating NASA was introduced, Detlev W. Bronk, chairman of the National Academy of Sciences, met with the heads of these three agencies to create a new advisory body, the Space Science Board, to provide advice for the expansion of space research and to make sure that funding of fundamental science would be properly emphasized.

 The Board convened for its first meeting on 27 June 1958.
 Only four members were already engaged in space research: Rossi, Leo Goldberg, John Simpson, and James Van Allen.
 Rossi formed a subcommittee which included Thomas Gold, Philip Morrison and biologist Salvador Luria, who agreed that investigations of plasma in interplanetary space would be desirable.
 Consequently, Rossi decided to turn his group's efforts towards its study.
 With Herbert Bridge, Rossi designed and tested a plasma probe based on the classical Faraday cup.
 However, to enhance the instrument's response to positively charged protons and to suppress its response to photoelectrons produced by sunlight, four grids were deployed within the cup.
 A key innovation was a modulating voltage applied to one of the grids, which converted the signal into an alternating current, proportional to the proton flux and uncontaminated by any contribution of photoelectrons.